-Memory and trauma are inseparable in Djebar's narrative, each shaping the other in the construction of identity.
+Memory and Trauma Memory and trauma are inseparable in Diebar's narrative, each shaping the other in the construction of identity.
 The fragmented form of the novel mimics the workings of traumatic memory, which often resurfaces in unexpected, nonlinear ways.
 Djebar does not present trauma as a one-time event but as a persistent force that influences every aspect of her characters' lives.
-For Isma and other women in the novel, memory is not simply recollection of the past but a a confrontation with unresolved pain.
+For Isma and other women in the novel, memory is not simply a recollection of the past but a confrontation with unresolved pain.
 The protagonist recalls moments of rebellion from her youth, only to find herself constrained by similar forms of oppression in her adult life.
 These juxtapositions highlight the psychological toll of living within patriarchal and colonial systems.
 As Bhabha (1994) argues, colonial trauma disrupts not only cultural identity but also personal consciousness.
-Djebar uses this disruption to her advantage, constructing a narrative in which fragmented memories are acts of survival and assertion.
+Diebar uses this disruption to her advantage, constructing a narrative in which fragmented memories are acts of survival and assertion.
 The selective and scattered nature of memory in the novel reflects how trauma resists neat packaging, instead revealing itself in pieces.
-In doing so, Djebar challenges the idea of a coherent, linear identity and instead embraces a multifaceted, evolving sense of self shaped through both suffering and resistance.

-Polyphonic Storytelling: Djebar's narrative technique in ASister to Sheherazade relies heavily on of polyphony-the use multiple. overlapping voices that construct a shared yet diverse narrative.
-Rather than telling a singular story centered on a lone protagonist, Djebar weaves together the experiences of various women, allowing them to speak for themselves and through each other.
+In doing so, Diebar challenges the idea of a coherent, linear identity and instead embraces a multifaceted, evolving sense of self shaped through both suffering and resistance.
+Polyphonic Storytelling: Djebar's narrative technique in A Sister to Sheherazade relies heavily on polyphony-the use of multiple, overlapping voices that construct a shared yet diverse narrative.
+Rather than telling a singular story centered on a lone protagonist.
+Diebar weaves together the experiences of various women, allowing them to speak for themselves and through each other.
 Isma and Hajila are the most prominent voices, but their stories are punctuated by the presence of other female perspectives, forming a communal chorus of experience.
-This multivocal structure reflects the complexity of Algerian and womanhood resists reductive. monolithic representations.
+This multivocal structure reflects the complexity of Algerian and resists womanhood reductive. monolithic representations.
 The blending of voices not only breaks narrative convention but also subverts the authority of the singular, often male, narrator found in traditional literature.
-As hooks (1984) emphasizes, collective voice and sisterhood are powerful tools of feminist resistance.
+As hooks (1984) emphasizes, collective voice sisterhood are powerful tools of feminist resistance.
 In Djebar's hands, polyphony becomes a narrative form that mirrors solidarity, diversity, and shared pain.
 Each voice adds a new dimension to the narrative, reinforcing the idea that Algerian women's experiences cannot be confined to a single perspective.
 Through polyphonic storytelling, Djebar allows for a broader, more inclusive understanding of identity, one built through interaction, empathy, and collective memory.
+Female Solidarity as Resistance Companionship and Emotional Support: The relationship between Isma and Hajila is central to Djebar's portrayal of female solidarity.
+Within a deeply patriarchal and conservative society, their companionship emerges as a quiet yet